CTModels.jl

 - an

-AbstractModel/ModelandAbstractSolution/Solutionhierarchy for optimal control problems; - tools to build initial guesses, connect to NLP backends, and interpret their solutions;
+AbstractModel/ModelandAbstractSolution/Solutionhierarchy for optimal control problems; - tools to build initial guesses for optimization;

-- optional extensions for exporting solutions (JSON/JLD) and plotting.
+- optional extensions for exporting/importing solutions (JSON/JLD) and plotting.

 The root package is OptimalControl.jl which aims to provide tools to model and solve optimal control problems with ordinary differential equations by direct and indirect methods, both on CPU and GPU.